Dear reader of ADxS.org, please excuse the disruption.

 25. Methylphenidate and drug screenings

-Methylphenidate-containing drugs can lead to a false positive laboratory value for amphetamines, especially in immunoassay methods.43
+Methylphenidate-containing drugs can lead to a false positive laboratory value for amphetamines, especially in immunoassay methods.44

-26. Different MPH preparations have different individual effects - despite the identical active ingredient
+26. Different MPH preparations have different individual effects - despite having the same active ingredient

-We know patients who reacted to one MPH preparation with aggression and responded excellently to another preparation - and other patients who reacted to the two preparations with exactly the opposite reaction.
+We know people with ADHD who reacted with aggression to one MPH preparation and responded excellently to another preparation - and other people with ADHD who reacted to the two preparations with exactly the opposite reaction.

-The phenomenon is widely known in forums for those affected and the testing of various MPH preparations is regularly recommended by those affected.
+The phenomenon is widely known in forums for people with ADHD and the testing of various MPH preparations is regularly recommended by people with ADHD.

-However, since the approval of Elvanse Adult in May 2019, methylphenidate is increasingly being replaced by Elvanse in adults.
-In adults, amphetamine medication is the drug of choice over methylphenidate.
+However, since the approval of Vyvanse Adult in May 2019, methylphenidate is increasingly being replaced by Vyvanse in adults.
+In adults, amphetamine medication is the first choice of medication over methylphenidate.

 27. Further sources on methylphenidate

-A detailed graphic and explanatory presentation of the pathway of action of methylphenidate can be found at www.pharmgkb.org.45 Another comprehensive description of methylphenidate can be found at drugbank.com.46
+A detailed graphic and explanatory presentation of the pathway of action of methylphenidate can be found at www.pharmgkb.org.46 Another comprehensive description of methylphenidate can be found at drugbank.com.47

 1. Matthijssen, Dietrich, Bierens, Kleine Deters, van de Loo-Neus, van den Hoofdakker, Buitelaar, Hoekstra (2019): Effects of Discontinuing Methylphenidate on Strengths and Difficulties, Quality of Life and Parenting Stress.
 J Child Adolesc Psychopharmacol.
 2019 Dec 24. doi: 10.1089/cap.2019.0147.